smutch/phytest/README.rst

     5. The longest stretch of Ns is 10
     6. The tree has 4 tips
     7. The tree is bifurcating
+    8. The alignment and tree have the same names
+    9. All internal branches are longer than the given threshold
-    8. There are no outlier branches in the tree
+    10. There are no outlier branches in the tree

 We can write these tests in a python files :code:`example.py`